-Two bedrooms: 1 x double with adjoining sun room and Juliet balcony, 1 x twin (zip/link, can be king-size double on request).
-Bathroom with bath, hand-held shower, basin and WC.
-Shower room with shower, basin and WC.
-Kitchen.
-Sitting room with dining area and woodburning stove.
+Two bedrooms: 1 x double bed with adjoining sun room and Juliet balcony, 1king size bed (can be separated into 2 x single beds on request ).
+Bathroom with corner bath, overhead shower, basin and WC.
+Shower room with electric shower, basin and WC.
+Kitchen with dishwasher, washer/dryer.
+Sitting room with dining area and wood burning stove.

 About the location

 Windermere Train Station 1.5 miles: Ambleside 5 miles; Kendal 7 miles.